meta-toolkit/meta/index.md

  - There are rules for clean, tidy, and doc.
 (Also, once you run the cmake command once, you should be able to just run make like usual as you're developing---it'll detect when the CMakeLists.txt file has changed and rebuild Makefiles if it needs to.)
-To compile in release mode, just replace `Release` with `Debug`.
+To compile in debug mode, just replace `Release` with `Debug`.

 ---